arir2001/projectfour/README.md

 The project was divided into multiple sprints.
 Each sprint focused on delivering a specific set of features, with tasks tracked and managed using [Agile Tool/Platform used].

 - **Sprint 1: Initial Setup & Core Features**
-  - Setup MVC Framework: Established the project structure using Django.
+  - Setup model-views-controller framework: Established the project structure using Django.
 Basic template from [Code Institute's Blog app](https://github.com/NielMc/django_blog):
   - User Authentication: Implemented user login, registration, and role-based access control.

 - **Sprint 2: Blog & Testimonials**